Real-Time Dam Levels

 Ecological & Recreational Context

-The surrounding catchment of Manjimup also supports diverse local flora and fauna.
+Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
 When capacity allows, Manjimup becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact